 Back at the hotel I went to the gift shop and had a great time teaching the cute local Kumgang woman how to high-five.
 She had never done that before and it was really sweet to watch her try to get it down.

 I kept on returning to the shop to smile at her and high-five her as it would make her giggle so much.
 The innocence in locals is quite a treat to come across.
 They may be the most innocent civilians I have ever met in my life.

 I brought a bag of Chinese candy with me, but it has been hard to give sweets away as the North Koreans are too polite to allow themselves to take gifts.
 So, I would let them watch me leave pieces of candy on desks and tables for them to collect later.

-I took Kim with me for a beer in our hotel, but gave him my Chinese money (it is illegal for me to have local North Korean currency) to pay for our drinks saying he would probably get a better price than I would.
+In the evening I took Kim with me for a beer in our hotel, but gave him my Chinese money (it is illegal for me to have local North Korean currency) to pay for our drinks.
+I suggested that with him paying, he could probably get a better price than I would.
 This tactic initially confused him.
 He must have known the ‘foreigner’ beer price because he nearly peed in his pants with delight when the bartender told him such a low price that he had to pay for our beer, and then the price was lowered again for him because he is a tour guide.
 He loved it and said to me beaming, “I think you are a much more clever man than me!”

 Kim will remember that move for the rest of his life.

 At the bar, Kim and I were talking about different Korean women in the vicinity.
 We were discussing which girls he thought were pretty and which ones I thought were pretty.
 We had very different opinions.
 I asked him if he is a very pursuable man in North Korea.
 He told me that a man that a woman desires in North Korea is a man who has: a) done military service, b) supports the Worker’s Party of Korea, and c) has studied in university.